gohugoio/hugo/content/themes/creating-a-theme.md

 ---

 {{% warning "Use Relative Links" %}}
 When creating your theme, it is not always safe to assume that the end user of the theme is working from the root directory of the website.
+This is especially important for assets such as stylesheets.
+See [relURL](/functions/relurl) and [absURL](/functions/absurl).
 {{% /warning %}}

 Hugo has the ability to create a new theme in your themes directory for you